developer-zebra/developer-zebra-site/src/enterprise-keyboard/1-2/guide/about/index.md

 ## How to Get It

-**Enterprise Keyboard 1.1 cannot be downloaded separately**.
-It's available only as a preinstalled component on Zebra devices running Android 5.x (Lollipop).

-* For information about remotely configuring EKB on a Lollipop device, see [Enterprise Keyboard Manager](../../../../mx/enterprisekeyboardmgr).
+Enterprise Keyboard 1.2 comes preinstalled on Zebra devices running Android 5.0 Lollipop and higher, and can be downloaded as an OS update for Zebra MC40, TC70 and TC75 devices running Android 4.4 KitKat.

+* [Download Enterprise Keyboard 1.2](https://www.zebra.com/us/en/support-downloads.html) as an OS update for MC40/TC70/TC75 KitKat devices.

+* [Use Enterprise Keyboard Manager](../../../../mx/enterprisekeyboardmgr) to remotely configure EKB with EMDK, StageNow or a compatible MDM system.

-* For more information, please [contact a Zebra representative or partner](https://www.zebra.com/us/en/about-zebra/contact-zebra.html).
+For more information, please [contact a Zebra representative or partner](https://www.zebra.com/us/en/about-zebra/contact-zebra.html).